ChenSysu/homepage/about.md

   Hi there!
 </p>
 ## About
 This is Weiwei Chen's homepage.
-Weiwei Chen is a postdoctoral researcher at Institute of Logic and Cognition and Department of Philosophy, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm), China.
+Weiwei is a postdoctoral researcher at Institute of Logic and Cognition and Department of Philosophy, [Sun Yat-sen University](http://www.sysu.edu.cn/2012/en/index.htm), China.

 You can see his CV in [here](http://chenww.com/cv_weiweichen.pdf) and his picture in [here](http://chenww.com/weiwei.jpg).